AKissMail/MIRAGEXR_AI_service-backend/readme.md

 4. Activate the Virtual Environment -- On Windows: .\venv\Scripts\activate -- On macOS or Linux: source venv/bin/activate
 5. Install with pip all the dependencies: `pip install -r requirements.txt`
 6. Set up an environment as shown in section `.env`
+7. Download the classifiers model from fastText and place it in the root directory.
+Either download cc.no.300.bin model or update the think/apps.py with you prefer model.
-7. `cd backend`
+8. `cd backend`
-8. Run the Django server with `python manage.py runserver 8000 &`.
+9. Run the Django server with `python manage.py runserver 8000 &`.
-9. Set up the database with `python manage.py makemigrations think` and `python manage.py makemigrations document`
+10. Set up the database with `python manage.py makemigrations think` and `python manage.py makemigrations document`
-10. and `python manage.py migrate`.
+11. and `python manage.py migrate`.
-11. Create a superuser with `python manage.py createsuperuser`.
+12. Create a superuser with `python manage.py createsuperuser`.
-12. Access the backend via `http://127.0.0.1:8000/admin/`, and create a new user (optional) and an authentication token, to be used with the API request.
+13. Access the backend via `http://127.0.0.1:8000/admin/`, and create a new user (optional) and an authentication token, to be used with the API request.
-13. You can test the System with `python manage.py test`.
+14. You can test the System with `python manage.py test`.
-14. You can upload document for a RAG Model via the `/document/` endpoint and set up the Configuration use the `/document/configuration` endpoint.
+15. You can upload document for a RAG Model via the `/document/` endpoint and set up the Configuration use the `/document/configuration` endpoint.
-15. To send your request (e.g., via Postman) and include the key in the header with the line key `Authorization` set to `Token $key`.
+16. To send your request (e.g., via Postman) and include the key in the header with the line key `Authorization` set to `Token $key`.

 ### .env